Jkovv/DSP_C3/README.md

 **Technical Validation:**
 Despite different human labels (Agriculture vs. Population), the underlying semantic features are near-identical in specific events.
 The high **Cosine Similarity (0.978)** proves the model creates dense clusters of meaning.
 This provides the statistical safety required to propagate manual topic corrections across related article clusters, significantly reducing manual auditor overhead.
+Even though in some cases, including the one above, the labels are different, the feature is valid for reducing the search space for CBS workers.

 ---